techwriter-pl/techwriter-pl.github.io/README.md

   rights to.
 - If you need someone else's images, choose from sets that have clearly defined usage licenses.
 Obey the attribution practices.
-In the article, include necessary info: Source, Author, Title, License type, etc.
+In the article, include necessary info: source, author, title, license type, etc.
 - If you need an image that does not have an explicit usage license, at least give a link to the Source.
 We want to be fair towards the graphics' creators.
 - If you generate image using GenAI, mention the tool in the caption.